 Explanation:

 Outer Loop: The outer loop uses a range-based for loop to iterate over each row and row elements.
-I used the const auto&
+I used the const auto& to ensures that each row is passed by reference and remains immutable.

 Inner Loop: Inner loop also iterates over each element in the row.